Skip to content

 content-trust

-Don't get overwhelmed by the amount of information printed out.
-Each line is getting accross a simple idea.
+Don't get overwhelmed by the amount of information displayed.
+Each line conveys a simple concept.

-For example, the line -h, --help Show this help message and exit. is telling us what the conda --help command does!
-It also tells us that we could have done conda -h for the same output.
+For instance, the line -h, --help Show this help message and exit. explains what the conda --help command does!
+It also indicates that we could have used conda -h for the same output.

-This help message also tells us there are other "subcommands" available.
-One is create which says it creates a new environment.
-To learn more about that one, we can run the command conda create --help.
+This help message also reveals other "subcommands" available.
+One is create which creates a new environment.
+To learn more about that, we can run the command conda create --help.

-There's a bunch here...
-But again, you don't need to memorize all of this.
-Just remember how to get this help page when you need it.
-Up next, we'll use these commands to create our environment and install Simmate.
+There's a lot here...
+But remember, you don't need to memorize all of this.
+Just remember how to access this help page when you need it.
+Next, we'll use these commands to create our environment and install Simmate.